-First of all, today’s date is really cool: 12/08/2018.
-It uses only 4 digits!
-So it’s also a great day for the nice, neat math in one of our favorite snacks, the cupcake.
+Any day is a perfect day for the nice, neat math in one of our favorite snacks, the cupcake.
 Back in the 1800s, cupcakes were called “number cakes,” because the recipe used 1 cup of butter, 2 cups of sugar, 3 cups of flour, and 4 eggs (plus some milk and baking soda).
 The world’s largest cupcake crushed those numbers, though.
 Baked by Georgetown Cupcake in Washington, DC, it weighed 2,594 pounds.
 The recipe included 500 pounds of flour, 300 pounds of butter, and 100 pounds of cocoa powder, along with 200 dozen eggs!
 The question is, how many people did it take to eat it?

 Wee ones: If your cupcakes use butter, sugar, flour, eggs, and milk, how many ingredients (foods) do they use?

-Little kids: If you’re 4 feet tall and that cupcake is 3 feet tall, how much taller than the cupcake are you?
+Little kids: If you’re 4 feet tall and the world’s largest cupcake is 3 feet tall, how much taller than the cupcake are you?
 Bonus: Which is longer, the distance around a cupcake, or the distance across it?
 Look at any circle to figure it out!

 Big kids: If your recipe instead uses 2 cups of butter, twice as many cups of sugar, and twice as much flour as sugar, how many cups is that so far?
 Bonus: How many eggs are in 200 dozen, anyway?